qc36/RideSharing/README.md

 # RideSharing
-This web-app will let usersrequest, drive for, and join rides.
-In particular, your system should allow three roles:
+This web-app will let users request, drive for, and join rides.
+The system have three roles:

 Ride Owner – When a user requests a ride, he/she becomes the owner of that ride.
 Requesting a ride should involve specifying a destination address, a required arrival (date & time), the